-This policy is owned by the Global Sourcing and Sustainability Director and managed by the Energy and Environment Manager.
+This policy is owned by the Head of Sourcing, Ethical and Sustainability, overseen by the Chief Operating Officer and managed by the Energy and Environment Manager.

 For further information please contact the Sustainability and Ethical Trading Department at: ethical.trading@superdry.com.